vmware/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/functions/Request-PasswordRotationPolicy.md

 Request-PasswordRotationPolicy -server sfo-vcf01.sfo.rainpole.io -user administrator@vsphere.local -pass VMw@re1!
 ```

-This example retrieves the password rotation settings for all resource types managed by SDDC Manager for all workload domains.
+This example retrieves the credential password rotation settings for all resource types managed by SDDC Manager for all workload domains.

 ### Example 2